Heartwarming: The Sarah Jane Adventures

 - Maria's last scene with Sarah Jane when Sarah Jane says that she is like a daughter to her.

 - Sarah Jane eventually gets a real daughter when she adopts Sky in series 5.

 - Clyde's interactions with the homeless girl Ellie in "The Curse of Clyde Langer" fall somewhere between heartwarming and Tear Jerker.

 - Clyde's first, but brief, meeting with her - Note that this is before he is cursed - he gives her some money for a bacon sandwich because, in his eyes, being a "Scrounger" might not be her fault.

 - Sky, the only member of the main cast aside from Clyde himself not affected by the curse on his name, constantly works to force them to realize that their rage every time she mentions his name doesn't make any sense

 - The interactions between Luke and Sky in "The Man Who Never Was."
-Despite this being the first time they've met in person, they soon do start acting like siblings, possibly due to their similar circumstances
+Despite this being the first time they've met in person, and their initial discomfort around one another, they soon do start acting like siblings, possibly due to their similar circumstances

 Sky: It's great.Luke: Nothing's too good for my sister.